 - Life span: exceptionally, up to 19 years.

 A common name for muntjac is “barking deer” resulting from the repeated , loud bark given under a number of circumstances.
-An alarmed muntjac may scream, whereas maternal does and kids squeak.
+An alarmed muntjac may scream, whereas maternal does and fawns squeak.

 Muntjac are active throughout the 24-hour period but make more use of open spaces during the hours of darkness where populations experience frequent disturbance.
 Peak times of activity are at dawn and dusk.
 After feeding, long periods are spent lying down and ruminating.

 - Muntjac can be hard to see, even in minimal cover and are often very mobile